hecthor4/basic-template/README.md

 This is a basic template for protyping in Unity; its objective is to rehuse basic code instead of spending time prototyping.

+# How to use
+Check the readme inside a folder, that contains every object and property you need in order to create the object.

-# Files:
+# Files
 Player Movement
-│   ├─ PlayerMovement.cs
+   ├─ PlayerMovement.cs
-│   ├─ PlayerReadme.md
+   └─ PlayerReadme.md